bytebase/bytebase.com-old/content/docs/change-database/schema-diagram.md

 <hint-block type="info">

-This feature is in beta and only available for MySQL and PostgreSQL.
+This feature is in beta.

 </hint-block>